Self-publishing is hot right now.

 This organization puts a strong emphasis on ethics and excellence, so you’re sure to get quality support.

-Steve Scott, Barrie Davenport and Ron Clendenin are bestselling self-published authors and marketing experts.
-In the Authority Self-Publishing podcast, they cover how to grow your author platform, market your books, and build a business around your self-publishing.
+Steve Scott and Barrie Davenport are bestselling self-published authors and marketing experts.
+Along with a blog filled with helpful tips, tricks, and advice, they also produce the Authority Self-Publishing podcast, which covers how to grow your author platform, market your books, and build a business around your self-publishing.

 Be on the lookout for the next registration round for their course, Authority Pub Academy.